Whonix/whonix-gw-network-conf/README.md

 Sets up two network interfaces, an external one eth0 and an internal one eth1.

 Provides /usr/share/whonix-gw-network-conf/network_internal_ip.txt.

+DNS configuration Anonymity Linux Distribution Gateways

+* Pointing /etc/resolv.conf to 127.0.0.1.
+* Whether a Anonymity Linux Distribution Gateway supports system DNS for its own traffic in the clear or anonymized mainly depends on the Gateway's firewall.
+* Routing the workstation's system DNS through the anonymizer (also known as Transparent DNS Proxy) or not is up to the Gateway's firewall as well.
 ## How to install `whonix-gw-network-conf` using apt-get ##

 1\.
 Download [Whonix's Signing Key]().